conduktor/conduktor-docs/docs/platform/navigation/settings/alerts.md

 <img src={AlertCreationButton} alt="Alert creation button" style={{ width: 800, display: 'block', margin: 'auto', marginBottom: '20px' }} />

 Alerts need a unique name, a metric to measure, an operator & value for their threshold and an owner.
-Currently alerts can be owned by an application instance, a group, or an individual user, and this determines who can edit the alert.
+Alerts can be owned by an individual user, an application instance or a group.
+The ownership will determine who can edit the alert.

+Alerts are periodically checked for **every minute**.
 **If the owner of an alert is deleted, then the alerts associated with that owner will also be deleted.**

 import AlertCreation from './assets/create-alert.png';